Miceuz/yagi-uda-3d-print/README.md

 ## Tuning

-NanoVNA is critical for tuning process.
+[NanoVNA](https://nanovna.com) is critical for tuning process.
 Calibrate out your cable and monitor SWR on NanoVNA.

 * Start with gamma match at max length
 * Add reflector and driven element, adjust distance to achieve lowest SWR
 * Add director, ajdust distance for lowers SWR
 * Fine tune by adjusting gamma match shorting clamp

+Note that antenna will have different distances between elements depending on surrounding environment of antenna.
+Try to achieve at least 2m separation from conductive surfaces and ground for optimal performance.